-- For The Queen: Your Majesty on the first occasion and Ma’am thereafter.
+- For The King: Your Majesty on the first occasion and Sir thereafter.

-- Other female members of the Royal Family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and then Ma’am.
+- For female members of the Royal Family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and then Ma’am.

-- For male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.
+- Other male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.

 How can I nominate someone for an honour?